 It wouldn’t be easy.
 They would have to endure public humility and shame, but showing great courage, Joseph trusted God and did what He asked.

-Joseph put his feelings aside and accepted the role God gave him- becoming the father to the Son of God.
+Joseph put his feelings aside and did the right thing.
+He accepted the role God gave him- becoming the father to the Son of God.
 He might not have felt capable or up to the task, nor want to, but he obeyed God!

 Joseph in the Christmas Story